qiuxintao101/cobra/docs/detail.rst

 .. _clusterEnvironment:

-Running *diffTF* in a cluster environment
+Running *CoBRA* in a cluster environment
 ===========================================

-If *diffTF* should be run in a cluster environment, the changes are minimal due to the flexibility of *Snakemake*.
+If *CoBRA* should be run in a cluster environment, the changes are minimal due to the flexibility of *Snakemake*.
 You only need to change the following:

 - create a cluster configuration file in JSON format.
 See the files in the ``clusterConfigurationTemplates`` folder for examples.
 In a nutshell, this file specifies the computational requirements and job details for each job that is run via *Snakemake*.
 - invoke *Snakemake* with a cluster parameter.
 As an example, you may use the following for a *SLURM* cluster: